- Brand name

 Medicines you should not take with ATRIPLA

 The following medicines may cause serious or life-threatening side effects when taken with ATRIPLA.

-Do not take ATRIPLA if you are already taking any other medicines that contain the same active ingredients such as:
+Do not take ATRIPLA if you are already taking any other medicines that contain the same active ingredients.

 Do not take ATRIPLA if you are taking other medicines that contain: